MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/send-in-app-notifications.md

 See [SendAppNotification Action](xref:Microsoft.Dynamics.CRM.SendAppNotification) for information on the message and parameters.

-The `SendAppNotification` message does not currently have request & response classes in the Dataverse SDK for .NET.
-To get strongly typed classes for this message you must generate classes or use the underlying <xref:Microsoft.Xrm.Sdk.OrganizationRequest> and <xref:Microsoft.Xrm.Sdk.OrganizationResponse> classes.
+The `SendAppNotification` message doesn't currently have request & response classes in the Dataverse SDK for .NET.
+To get strongly typed classes for this message, you must generate classes or use the underlying <xref:Microsoft.Xrm.Sdk.OrganizationRequest> and <xref:Microsoft.Xrm.Sdk.OrganizationResponse> classes.
 More information: [Use messages with the Organization service](../../data-platform/org-service/use-messages.md)

 The following basic examples show how to use the API to send in-app notifications.